Focus (novel): Plot summary

 Newman's principles and character mean that he would prefer to stand aside while the persecution of Finkelstein continues – his own latent antisemitism tacitly endorses it, while his reticence makes it hard for him to participate.
 But, accidentally caught up as a victim, non-participation is not an option.

 An attempt by Newman to convince Fred and his collaborators of his allegiance to their cause by attending an antisemitic rally results only in his being again taken for a Jew, attacked and ejected.
 Approached afterwards by Finkelstein, Newman tries to politely sell Finkelstein on the idea of leaving the neighborhood and moving somewhere where he will not be threatened.
-Finkelstein forcefully tells Newman he will not move: the anti-Semitic forces want to take over the U.S. (confirming what Gertrude told him earlier) and their crusade against Jews does not make any sense in that context because Jews comprise a very small percentage of the population.
-Newman eventually tells Gertrude he's never really given his anti-Semitic thoughts any thought and now that he has, he has disavowed the bigotry and won't support it in any way, and he responds to her angry attempts to get him to change his mind by ignoring her.
+Finkelstein forcefully tells Newman he will not move: the antisemitic forces want to take over the U.S. (confirming what Gertrude told him earlier) and their crusade against Jews does not make any sense in that context because Jews comprise a very small percentage of the population.
+Newman eventually tells Gertrude he's never really given his antisemitic thoughts any thought and now that he has, he has disavowed the bigotry and won't support it in any way, and he responds to her angry attempts to get him to change his mind by ignoring her.

 Finally, Newman and Finkelstein are together attacked in the street by a gang of men, whom they fight off.
 Newman realizes he cannot count on Gertrude and walks away from their marriage, later going to the police to report the attack.
 Asked by an officer "How many of you people live there?" he stops trying to play along with bigotry and angrily repeats his account of the attack, leading the police to take down his statement and for Newman to move into a new chapter in his life.

 Reception

-In a sympathetic review, The Illustrated London News called it "very readable...
+In a sympathetic review, The Illustrated London News called it "very readable....
 An effective tract for the times".